2019 South African general election: International voters

+Candidates

 Contesting political parties

 The governing African National Congress (ANC) has held a majority of the seats in the National Assembly since 1994, being re-elected with increasing majorities in 1999 and 2004, and with a slight fall in its majority in 2009 and 2014.
 The ANC is led by Cyril Ramaphosa, who was elected to a five-year term as President of the African National Congress, beating his rival, Nkosazana Dlamini-Zuma, by a narrow margin.
 David Mabuza was elected as Deputy President of the ANC, succeeding Ramaphosa.

 On 14 February 2018, Zuma resigned as President of South Africa, leading Ramaphosa, as Deputy President, to succeed him as acting president and serve out the remainder of Zuma's term.
 Ramaphosa was elected president on 15 February 2018.
 Ramaphosa thus ran for a full term in office as president.

 The official opposition Democratic Alliance (DA) was led by Helen Zille.
 She announced on 12 April 2015, that she was not running for re-election.

 Leader of the Opposition Mmusi Maimane and Federal Chairperson Wilmot James were seen as prominent front-runners.

 At the party's 2015 Federal Congress in Port Elizabeth, Maimane was elected leader of the DA, succeeding outgoing leader Helen Zille.
 He defeated Wilmot James, winning close to 90% of the vote.
 He was backed by prominent businessman and future Johannesburg mayor Herman Mashaba.
 He became the first black South African to lead the DA, as well as its youngest leader to date.
 In the 2016 municipal elections, the party contested the municipal elections for the first time under the leadership of Mmusi Maimane.
 The party gained significant support and control of municipalities all across South Africa while assuming control of most Western Cape councils.
 In addition, the party gained three metropolitan municipalities from the ANC – Tshwane, Johannesburg and Nelson Mandela Bay.
 The party did increase its majority in Cape Town.
 They lost control of the Nelson Mandela Bay municipality in August 2018, after a vote of no confidence ousted the DA administration.
 The DA held its Federal Congress on 7–8 April 2018 in Pretoria.
 Mmusi Maimane was re-elected unopposed as the leader for another term.